No. In fact, the Bridge Program is only available for students without a degree in business.

 Yes.
 After completing the Bridge MBA program, you will have earned a Masters in Business Administration.
 This is an accredited program.
 Visit Which MBA is Right for You? for a chart explaining the differences between Seattle University's three MBA programs.

 A cohort program means that you and your classmates will begin and end the program together.
 You will have all of your classes together.

 The Bridge MBA Program consists of an average of 25 students.

 Yes.
 The Bridge program requires co-curricular work.
-Students must attend some of the Seattle University Executive Speakers Series presentations, participate in the mentor program, and either compete in the business plan competition or complete an internship.
+Students must attend some of the Seattle University Executive Speakers Series presentations, participate in the mentor program, and complete an internship.
 Additionally, a retreat and a week of seminars are required before classes start in fall quarter, students must attend quarterly business communication seminars, and students must participate in seminars with the placement office.